bustoutsolutions/siesta/README.md

 ## Design Philosophy

-* Make the default thing the right thing most of the time.
+Make the default thing the right thing most of the time.

-* Make the right thing easy all of the time.
+Make the right thing easy all of the time.

-* Prioritize making app code that uses Siesta easy to **read**.
-* Build from need.
+Build from need.
 Don’t invent solutions in search of problems.

+Design the API with these goals:

+1. Make client code easy to **read**.
+2. Make client code easy to **write**.
+3. Keep the API clean.
+4. Keep the implementation tidy.

+_…in that order of priority._

 ## Features